The Rapture in The Old Testament

 As we read earlier in Revelation chapter four, John is taken up into the heavenly realm, the Ark of His covenant, as it is written, “Come up here, and I will show you things which must take place after this.”
 Therefore, everything we read in the book of Revelation after chapter three until the return of Christ on His white horse (chapter 19) is written from a heavenly perspective.

-Then, shortly after his death, Christ returns to the earth with power and great glory to destroy the kingdoms of the earth who have come against Jerusalem.
+Then, shortly after his death, Christ returns to the earth with power and great glory to destroy the kingdoms of the world who have come against Jerusalem.
 This order is consistent with Paul’s writings, as he declared, “And THEN the lawless one will be revealed [beginning of the tribulation], whom the Lord will consume with the breath of His mouth and destroy with the brightness of His coming [end of the tribulation].”

 Conclusion

 And this trumpet call of God will announce the tribulation and the coming great and terrible day of the Lord.
 As we read, “For the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet [Shofar] of God.
 And the dead in Christ will rise first” (1 Thessalonians 4:16).
+After our redemption, God’s judgments will be poured out on the earth, beginning with six seal judgments, then seven (silver) trumpets of war, and ending with seven bowls of the accumulated prayers of God’s people as it is written, “How long, O Lord, holy and true, until You judge and avenge our blood on those who dwell on the earth?”
+(Revelation 6:10).

-The precise timing will remain a mystery, as we read, “But of that day and hour no one knows, not even the angels of heaven, but My Father only… Watch therefore, for you do not know what hour your Lord is coming… Therefore you also be ready, for the Son of Man is coming at an hour you do not expect” (Matthew 24:36-44).
+The precise timing will remain a mystery as we read, “But of that day and hour no one knows, not even the angels of heaven, but My Father onlyWatch therefore, for you do not know what hour your Lord is coming… Therefore you also be ready, for the Son of Man is coming at an hour you do not expect” (Matthew 24:36-44).

 We are called to watch with zeal for the return of our Lord.
-And I continue to believe the resurrection and rapture will occur near the beginning of the seven-year tribulation, likely before the Anti-Christ is revealed.
+And I believe the resurrection and rapture will occur near the beginning of the seven-year tribulation, likely before the Anti-Christ is revealed.
 But, regardless of the timing, one thing remains clear.
 The trumpet of God’s voice, His Shofar, is not the same as the seventh (silver) trumpet of warfare blown by an angel in the book of Revelation.
-Because ours not a call to condemnation, but God’s final call to redemption and eternal life in Christ Jesus.
+Because ours is not a call to condemnation but God’s final call to redemption and eternal life in Christ Jesus.

 [i] All Scripture quotations are taken from the New King James Bible (NKJV) unless otherwise noted, Thomas Nelson Inc., 1982.